ctdunc/ctdunc.github.io/_blog/dash-clientside-treesitter.md

 # Making Clientside Callbacks Nicer in Dash
 ##### Connor Duncan, 01/09/2025

+Be sure to check out the sequels to this post, where I explain how to install this as a plugin ([part two](./dash-clientside-treesitter-ez-mode.html)), and how to get Language Server features like code completion and show definition working in clientside callbacks ([part three](./dash-clientside-lsp.html)).

 ## Why Clientside Callbacks?
 I work on a fairly large [Plotly `Dash`](https://dash.plotly.com/) app in my day job, which contains many inputs that require validation.